MENU

 The Astrobiology, B.S., Curriculum

-In Florida Tech’s astrobiology B.S. program, you’ll receive a broad education in areas that include planetary science, extrasolar planets and the origins of life.
+In Florida Tech’s astrobiology B.S. program, you’ll build a broad foundation in planetary science, extrasolar planets and the origins of life, grounded in core coursework in mathematics, physics and biology.
+This interdisciplinary preparation supports a wide range of research interests and long-term career options.

 • Introduction to Space Sciences